Young Artists for Haiti: Background

 While in Vancouver for the 2010 Winter Olympics opening ceremony, Bob Ezrin along with fellow music industry leaders, including Randy Lennox and Gary Slaight, recognized the moneymaking potential of mobilizing some of Canada's young musicians in an ongoing effort to help the people of Haiti.
 Within a short week, the collaboration of Young Artists for Haiti was formed.
 The song was recorded at The Warehouse Studio in Vancouver, which is owned by Bryan Adams, and edited at the Nimbus School of Recording Arts.

-Release of single Wavin' Flag and chart performance
+Release of "Wavin' Flag" and chart performance

 The song was released March 12, 2010 with all proceeds going to designated charities: World Vision, Free The Children and War Child.

 "Wavin' Flag" debuted at number one on the Canadian Hot 100 on the issue dated March 27, 2010.
 It is the third song in the chart's history to debut at number one, after Eminem's "Crack a Bottle" and Taylor Swift's "Today Was a Fairytale" did so in February 2009 and February 2010, respectively.